 MSCI 638 - Fish Histology and Histo-pathology.
-Spring, even years (4) Vogelbein The course is a detailed examination of the normal microscopic structure and function of tissues and organs in fishes and the morphological and functional changes that occur in tissues during disease.
-Infectious and non-infectious diseases, including pathological changes elicited by chemical toxicants and environmental factors will be evaluated.
-Lab will consist of in-depth training in routine methods of paraffin histology and histochemistry.
-(Three lecture and 3 laboratory hours.
-Restricted to 6 students.)
+Spring, even years (4) Vogelbein The course is a detailed examination of the normal microscopic structure and function of tissues and organs in fishes and the morphological and functional

 MSCI 640 - Quantitative Ecotoxicology.
 Spring (4) Newman